p-org/peasy-ide-vscode/Docs/docs/compilingCode.md

 Compiling P programs is now super easy with Peasy!

-Simply press ++f5++ or `Save` in VS Code and your project will automatically compile the current P project with the `p compile` command.
+Simply press ++f5++ or `Save` in VS Code editor and your project will automatically compile the current P project using the `p compile` command.

 ??? note "Demo Video: How to compile code in Peasy?"